-The martial art of Hwa Rang Do is a 1600 year old tradition with a direct lineage dating back to the ancient Hwarang warriors of Korea.
+The martial art of Hwa Rang Do is an 1800 year old tradition with a direct lineage dating back to the ancient Hwarang warriors of Korea.
 This group of warriors studied all aspects of the martial arts to become one of the fiercest fighting groups in all of history.
 However, their real strength came from the fact that they were first and foremost a youth core for the nobles of the country, and the members were extensively trained in all subjects in the study of life; science, mathematics, philosophy, art, poetry, music, alongside comprehensive combative and healing skills.

 From early childhood, this intensive level of education, enriched by deep humanitarian studies, plus strong physical training, developed a class of enlightened individuals that led their country to greater prosperity and was clearly one of the major factors in the Korean peninsula being unified for the first time.

 The literal translation of Hwa Rang is “Flower Man,” however, as this word is translated into proper context, the term “Flowering Knights” emerges for the best English equivalent.
 This vision of a Flowering Knight is what all practitioners of the Hwa Rang Do (Way of the Flowering Knights) martial art strive toward.
 Even in today’s world, the nobility of this vision gives one strength and balanced perspectives that help shape personal success and create positive impacts in the world around us.

 While the nature of the world’s battlefields have changed somewhat in modern times, and the majority of people no longer have to fight in combat to defend oneself on a daily basis, there is clearly a need for more educated members of society to step-up and participate in the circle of leadership of our society to provide wise and compassionate stewardship of our country and our world.